inno-devops-labs/F23-core-course-labs/ansible/roles/docker/README.md

-# Docker installation role
+# Docker Role

-This role is designed for the seamless installation of Docker on Ubuntu 22.04 Jammy, following the official instructions.
+This role installs Docker on Ubuntu 22.04 Jammy according to official tutorial

-## Prerequisites:
+## Requirements:

-The target system must be running Ubuntu 22.04.
+- Ubuntu 22.04 on machine

-## Usage:
+## How to use:

-To use this role, simply include it in your playbook.
-There's no need for any additional configurations.
+Just use the role, no extra actions required

 ```
-- name: Implementing the Docker role
+- name: Example of usage the role
   hosts: all
-  become: yes
+  become: true
   roles:
     - docker
 ```